Why Time in the Market Beats Timing the Market

 Is There Ever a Time to Get Out of the Market?

 However, history has shown us that such attempts are largely unsuccessful.
-Worse yet, they often result in market investors selling low and buying high, which weakens their position, leaving them worse off than they would have been if they stood their ground.
+Worse yet, they often result in market investors selling low and buying high, which weakens their position, leaving them worse off than they would have been if they had stood their ground.

 The Bottom Line: Time in the Market Beats Timing the Market

 At Golden Road Advisors, we urge clients to apply a long-term view to any stock market investment decision.
-And we mean 10, 20, or in planning for multiple generations, even 50 years, because you are investing in companies, and companies need time to grow.
+And we mean 10, 20, or when planning for multiple generations, even 50 years, because you are investing in companies, and companies need time to grow.
 Attempting to time the market only leads to missed opportunities, increased risk, and excess costs.

 It is difficult to resist the siren song of a quick win or the allure of retreating to your cave when things get scary.
-So, if possible, find a good financial advisor and ask them to help you build a financial plan.
+So, find a good financial advisor and ask them to help you build a financial plan.
 That plan should include a cash reserve (so you can stomach some ups and downs), a diversified investment portfolio, and a strategy for how you will manage your emotions and reactions in response to the chaos our world inevitably delivers.

 ENJOY?
 SHARE THIS POST!